neerajdahiya/kubernetes_ubuntu/Create_Cluster.md

 - Calico is being used as network provider.
 - **Execute Calico procedures as non-root user without sudo**

-#### Configure NetworkManager before using Calico networking (In my case there was failure in calico kubectl apply before these changes, using bridged networking for VMs in my cluster setup)
+#### Configure NetworkManager
+- Before using Calico networking (In my case there was failure in calico kubectl apply before these changes, using bridged networking for VMs in my cluster setup)
 ```
 vi /etc/NetworkManager/conf.d/calico.conf
 ```